theborgh/sharedtest/README.md

 # Portfolio website

-A customizable portfolio website with a pure CSS menu, a separate mobile-only navigation, svg icons, and an svg radar chart to display technical skills.
+A customizable portfolio website with a pure CSS menu, a separate mobile-only navigation, svg icons, and an svg radar chart to display technical skills created with React (CRA).

 # Live version